Gabrielle Berry

 About keyboard_arrow_down

 Gabrielle Berry is a PhD candidate in Cinema and Media studies at the University of British Columbia.
 She holds a BA (Honors) in Film and English from Queen’s University, Ontario, and an MA in Film Studies from UBC.
-Her research focuses on the intersections of sound and disability studies, her dissertation examining the sonic resonances and frictions of closed captions in film and media.
+Her research focuses on the intersections of sound, disability, and technology studies.
+Her dissertation project, “[♪♪♪]: The Sonic Resonances of Captions,” addresses the relationship between closed captions and sound in cinema, television, and new media, to show how captions create sonic meaning and structure the audio-visual experience for D/deaf, hard of hearing and hearing audiences.

 Publications keyboard_arrow_down